mattpiccolella/development-tutorials/intro-django.md

 1.6.2
 ```

-If you do not have pip, you can download the `.tar` file [here](install-django) and follow the appropriate instructions.
+If you do not have pip, you can download the `.tar` file [here][install-django] and follow the appropriate instructions.

-If Python is not installed, please first follow the instructions [here](python) before installing Django by either of the above methods.
+If Python is not installed, please first follow the instructions [here][python] before installing Django by either of the above methods.

 <a id="windows"></a>
 ###0.2 Windows

 While Django is often harder to install on Windows, it is still very simple and can be completed in just a few steps.
-After ensuring that Python is installed by visiting the above link, simply go to [this simple tutorial](windows-install) allows you to install Django on a windows machine in just a few minutes.
+After ensuring that Python is installed by visiting the above link, simply go to [this simple tutorial][windows-install] allows you to install Django on a windows machine in just a few minutes.

-It, however, requires the installation of [SVN](svn) and [Exemaker](exe).
+It, however, requires the installation of [SVN][svn] and [Exemaker][exe].
 If you have any questions about installing these, both websites provide good documentation, or email [me](mailto:matthew@adicu.com) with any questions.

 -----
 <a id="structure"></a>
 ## 1.0 The Structure of a Django Application
-Many of you have probably heard of the [Model-View-Controller](mvc) framework in Software Development.
+Many of you have probably heard of the [Model-View-Controller][mvc] framework in Software Development.
 Basically what it means is that the model is meant to represent, or "model", the data, the view is meant to visually represent the content, and the controller is meant to link the user and the interface.

 Django uses its own adaptation of this framework, known as the "Model-View-Template" framework.
 We will explain what each one of these means here.